Police: Woman shot, killed sleeping boyfriend before dismembering body

 BAYTOWN, Texas – A woman has been charged with the murder of her boyfriend after she fatally shot him and then dismembered his body inside their home, according to the Baytown Police Department.

-According to detectives, Sutton and the victim got into an argument earlier in the evening and later while the victim was sleeping, Sutton shot and killed him.
+According to detectives, Sutton and the victim got into an argument earlier in the evening and later while the victim was sleeping, Sutton shot him in the head, killing him.
 She then cut up his body with a machete and placed the remains in various dumpsters.

 Detectives said several friends reported Sutton confessed to the crime and told them, she dismembered the victim’s body because he was too heavy to carry.
 Friends also told detectives Sutton said her 10-year-old daughter was inside the apartment at the time.